vuestorefront/vue-storefront/docs/guide/cookbook/vue.md

 # Chapter 11.
-Vue Basics by example of VS
+Vue Basics by VSF examples

 In this chapter, we are going to cover :